IvanShamoon/Portfolio/README.md

 # [How different are "Safe" to "Unsafe" countries?](https://github.com/IvanShamoon/Portfolio/blob/main/Country-stats-PowerBI/Dashboard.pdf)
 (Sorry for the poor pdf quality)

-This is a project showing my dashboard design development against my previous work on here.
+This project demonstrates my dashboard design development against my previous work on here.
 It showcases a host of information from a variety of countries around the world based on certain features.
 These features are deemed by myself as dangerous/unsafe.
-This data is then clustered with k-means clustering for segementation.
-From here interesting insights can be made based off the segments and information around the web.
+This data is then clustered with k-means clustering for segementation, and from there can be used for interesting insights.
+Page one provides geographic visuals for these segements along with the leading indicator metrics, page two provides two time-series graphs with more statistics, and page three provides a interactive option to compare country against country.

 ## Project Objective